fearfulsmtry/litany-of-horror/_posts/2025-08-18-the-unnamed-part-vii.md

 Kin set his small crucifix atop the coffin, his lips pressing together in a silent prayer.
 Gabi knelt, unpacking his chisel and hammer, the tools glinting in the low light.

 Anding stepped forward, lifting the cloth.
-It was handwoven in deep indigo, the pattern threaded with white and red — the Sagayo motif — and now stitched with a single new addition: **LEVI** in bold, careful letters.
+It was handwoven in deep indigo, the pattern threaded with white and red — the Sagayo motif — and now stitched with a single new addition: **Levi Sagayo** in bold, careful letters.

 She drew in a slow breath before speaking.
-“Levi…” Her voice caught, just for a heartbeat — as though another name lingered there, unspoken, a memory she could not quite let surface.
+“Levi...”
+Her voice caught, just for a heartbeat — as though another name lingered there, unspoken, a memory she could not quite let surface.
 She steadied herself and went on, “…Sagayo.”
 The sound of it seemed to shiver through the air, settling heavy in the chamber.

 Then began to speak in the old tongue, each word measured and reverent:

-> “**Sika’y kabsat mi.
-Adtoy ti nagan mo.**”
+> “**Sika iy agi mi.
+Angken mi sika kas kabsat mi.
+Deya ti nagan mo.**”
 > (_You are our kin.
-Here is your name._)
+We claim you as our own.
+Here is your name.._)

-> “**Teden ka, men gawis ka.**”
+> “**Mali‑liem ka, kasam‑em ka.**”
 > (_Rest now, be at peace._)

 Kin followed in Latin, his voice a low counterpoint to hers.